 (DV) certificates can only ensure a secure connection to the website.
 Anyone with admin rights to the website's panel can add a 'Let's Encrypt' certificate.
 After adding in the panel, the certificate is added automatically.

 (OV) certificates validate everything a (DV) does, while also validating additional organizational information about who is purchasing the certificate such as their Name, City, State, Country.
-(OV) certificates require the user to respond to an email with a verification code.
-This code must then be entered into Comodo's website.
+(OV) certificates may require the user to respond to an email with a verification code which must then be entered into Sectigo's website.
+However this depends on how the DCV process verifies the certificate.
 View the following article for all steps required:

-Should you use a 'Let's Encrypt' or paid Comodo certificate?
+Should you use a 'Let's Encrypt' or paid Sectigo certificate?

-If your website is a business that's processing credit cards or transmitting sensitive information, it's recommended that you add a paid Comodo certificate so your user's can rest assure the connection is valid and secure.
+If your website is a business that's processing credit cards or transmitting sensitive information (such as an e-commerce site), or has a user login section, you should only use a paid Sectigo certificate.
+This help your users ensure the connection is valid and secure.